Ceesepe: Biography

 Ceesepe formed a distinctive style from the sum of multiple influences, principally British pop art such as Peter Blake and Peter Phillips, as well as previous artists such as Henri de Toulouse-Lautrec, Amedeo Modigliani, and Marc Chagall.
 His first individual exhibition took place in 1979, in the gallery Buades de Madrid.
 In 1982, Menéndez Pelayo International University exhibited a sample of his work.
 Two years later, he became one of the best-selling artists of Arco '84.
 However, one of his cartoon strips, loaded with political allusions to Blas Piñar, Franco, Marx, and Mao, was the basis of an attack by People's Alliance on the magazine where it had been published, Madriz, as well as on the City Council of Madrid, which had subsidized it.

-After abandoning comics halfway through the 1980's, he devoted himself mostly to painting, holding exhibitions in places such as Amsterdam, Paris, Angoulême, Geneva, Bali, New York City, and Madrid (Centro Cultural de la Villa, 1985; Real Academia de Bellas Artes de San Fernando, 1991).
+After abandoning comics halfway through the 1980s, he devoted himself mostly to painting, holding exhibitions in places such as Amsterdam, Paris, Angoulême, Geneva, Bali, New York City, and Madrid (Centro Cultural de la Villa, 1985; Real Academia de Bellas Artes de San Fernando, 1991).
 In 1984, he participated in a collective exhibition in Barcelona's Fundació Joan Miró.

 He also created more film posters, such as the one for Almódovar's Law of Desire (1987), and in his final period designed title pages for the Spanish edition of Rolling Stone.
-The New Yorker hired him on November 22, 1993 for one of their covers.
+The New Yorker hired him on 22 November 1993 for one of their covers.

 His work has been collected in books such as Dibujos (1982), Barcelona By Night (1982), París-Madrid (1985), El difícil arte de mentir (1986), Libro blanco (1990), and Ars morundi (1990).

 He died in Madrid on 7 September 2018 at the age of sixty.